wallarm/product-documentation/docs/latest/api-policy-enforcement/setup.md

     ![Upload specification](../images/api-policies-enforcement/specificaton-upload.png)

-Note that you will not be able to start configuring API specification enforcement based on the specification, until its file is successfully uploaded.
+Note that you will not be able to start configuring API specification enforcement, until its file is successfully uploaded.

 ## Step 2: Set actions for violations of policies